slackapi/python-slack-events-api/.github/contributing.md

 5.  :arrow_heading_up: Push your new branch to your fork. (e.g. `git push username fix-issue-16`).
 6.  :inbox_tray: Open a Pull Request on github.com from your new branch on your fork to `master` in this repository.

-## Maintainers

-There are more details about processes and workflow in the [Maintainer's Guide](./maintainers_guide.md).